slashv/livestore-filesync-example/README.md

 ## Example

-This is simplified example to showcase basic functionality, for complete code see files in [src](/src).
+This is a simplified version to showcase basic functionality, for complete code see files in [src](/src).

 [schema.ts](src/livestore/schema.ts) is relevant context to understand how the data structures are set up.